freedomofpress/dangerzone/docs/developer/updates.md

 Add the following keys in our `settings.json` file.

-* `"updater_check": None`: Whether to check for updates or not. `None` means that the user has not decided yet, and is the default.
+* `"updater_check_all": True`: Whether or not to check and apply independent container updates and check for new releases.
 * `"updater_last_check": None`: The last time we checked for updates (in seconds from Unix epoch).
 None means that we haven't checked yet.
 * `"updater_latest_version": "0.4.2"`: The latest version that the Dangerzone